Practical steps to make study a possibility while raising a family

 Monash Online student Leanne Tander knows a thing or two about returning to study after over a decade of working, followed by a short career break to have kids.
 Leanne found that a key factor to her psychology study success was to “treat my study like work and make it a priority.”

 “We’ve seen positive psychology in action with students who like Leanne, treat their study like another job,” says Scott McCallum, Team Leader, Student Success at Monash Online.

 “Their families learn to become a little more self-sufficient in the hours when mum or dad are ‘at work’, and it does wonders in making kids and partners realise that some things just have to wait,” says Scott.

 Plan for the unexpected

 As a parent, this is likely to be a motto you live by every day already, but it has a lot of relevance to returning to study.
 It’s inevitable that your kids will either become ill, forget an important project deadline or need to attend an impromptu event.
 To tackle such circumstances, it pays to create a list of trusted carers or babysitters who can be available on short notice, before you commit to studying.

 Make it all about the family

-“We’ve found that when your whole family is involved in creating a family timetable that covers the six weeks you’ll need to devote to study, they’re more prepared and are onboard with the upcoming changes,” says (insert name), Student Support Advisor.
+“We’ve found that when your whole family is involved in creating a family timetable that covers the six weeks you’ll need to devote to study, they’re more prepared and are onboard with the upcoming changes,” says Scott, Student Success Advisor.

-“That way, everyone is invested in your success and it won’t feel like it’s something that’s keeping you away from your loved ones,” continues, (insert name).
+“That way, everyone is invested in your success and it won’t feel like it’s something that’s keeping you away from your loved ones,” continues, Scott.

 The Monash Online Study Time Planner, is also a great tool designed to take your daily routine, family and work commitments into account, and give you an idea of how much time you can devote to study every teaching period.